microprediction/microprediction/README.md

  - LLM uses for alpha, code gen, prediction and instrumentation (e.g. [pi](https://pi.crunchdao.com/)).
  - LLM samplers

-### Why I bothered to right a book
-I'm long decentralized AI and the Strong [Indispensable Markets Hypothesis](https://github.com/microprediction/home/blob/main/workingpapers/The_Indispensible_Markets_Hypothesis.pdf), which is to say I like to provoke people into using market-inspired collective mechanisms for prediction.
+I wrote a book because I'm long decentralized AI and the Strong [Indispensable Markets Hypothesis](https://github.com/microprediction/home/blob/main/workingpapers/The_Indispensible_Markets_Hypothesis.pdf), which is to say I like to provoke people into using market-inspired collective mechanisms for prediction.
 I used the options market to effortlessly beat 97% of participants in the year-long M6 contest - see the [post](https://www.linkedin.com/posts/petercotton_the-options-market-beat-94-of-participants-activity-7020917422085795840-Pox0?utm_source=share&utm_medium=member_desktop) or [article](https://medium.com/geekculture/the-options-market-beat-94-of-participants-in-the-m6-financial-forecasting-contest-fa4f47f57d33).
 My [book](https://mitpress.mit.edu/books/microprediction) is a meditation on the power of mini-markets and algorithmic micro-managers in a very specific yet ubiquitous domain: frequently repeated prediction.
 It predates and extends "Info Finance" coined by Vitalik Buterin.
 Read the [awards and reviews](https://microprediction.github.io/building_an_open_ai_network/feedback.html).
 I run contests like [mid-one](https://mid-one.crunchdao.com/) which you might want to check out too as there is a lot of prize-money.

 ![](https://github.com/microprediction/microprediction/blob/master/docs/assets/images/cotton_microprediction_3d_down.png)